microsoft/WhatTheHack/007-AzureMonitoring/Student/01-Alerts-Activity-Logs-And-Service-Health.md

 ## Introduction

-Activity Logs show everything that is happening to your resources on the API level.
+Activity Logs show everything that is happening to your resources at the API level.
 The Activity log is a platform log in Azure that provides insights into subscription-level events.
 This includes information such as when a resource is modified or when a virtual machine is started.

 ## Description